Wyped/NeoPspFetch/README.md

 ## Disclaimer

-Untested on PSP 3000 and PSP E1000 series (I do not own those) but should run without issues.
+Untested on PSP E1000 series (I do not own one) but should run without issues.

 Tested with official Sony and Ostent batteries.
 Compatibility with third-party brands may varie.